 In 2012, new assessment attempts for the Strait of Gibraltar fishery were presented to the Group by González et al. (WD to the 2012 WGDEEP).
 Simple assessment methods that use historical catches and available trend or size-composition information could potentially be applied to many data-poor stocks.
-The exercise, which includes two different approaches, appears to be enough indicative because this quite small area comprises more than the 80% from the total of the species in the ICES IX Subarea:
+The exercise, which includes two different approaches, appears to be enough indicative because this quite small area comprises more than the 80% from the total of the species in the ICES 9 Subarea:

-- Depletion-Corrected Average Catch (DCAC) input parameters were: Sum of Catch along 29 years=12723, Natural Mortality=0.2 (standard deviation of 0.5 and Lognormal distribution), FMSY to M=0.8 (standard deviation of 0.2 and Lognormal distribution), Depletion Delta=0.47 (standard deviation of 0.3 and Lognormal distribution) and BMSY/B0=0.4 (standard deviation of 0.1 and Beta distribution).
+- Depletion-Corrected Average Catch (DCAC) input parameters were: Sum of Catch along 29 years=12 723, Natural Mortality=0.2 (standard deviation of 0.5 and Lognormal distribution), F{MSY} to M=0.8 (standard deviation of 0.2 and Lognormal distribution), Depletion Delta=0.47 (standard deviation of 0.3 and Lognormal distribution) and B{MSY}/B0=0.4 (standard deviation of 0.1 and Beta distribution).
 The number of iterations chosen was 10 000. - Besides, from 2009-2011 available information (Spanish and Moroccan landings and length distributions) Length Cohort (LCA) and Yield-per-recruit (YpR) analysis were carried out.
 A plus group of 50 cm was established because the anomalous F values in larger length classes.
 After exploratory analysis using different F terminal random seed values (0.3-0.5-0.8) 0.5 was adopted as F terminal in the final run.

-Another join assessment between Spain and Morocco took place in Tangier in November 2014: info update till 2013 and three assessment exercises (LCA, Production model and MSY Catch) using SP+MOR data were attempted.
-Report of the "3rd Meeting of the CopeMed II Working Group between Spain and Morocco on Blackspot sea bream (Pagellus bogaraveo) of the Strait of Gibraltar area" will be available soon.
+Another join assessment between Spain and Morocco took place in Tangier in November 2014: info update till 2013 and three assessment exercises (LCA, Production model and MSY Catch) using SP+MOR data were attempted (CopeMed II, 2015).